Katya Elise Henry Puts Bodacious Derriere On Full Display In Sexy New Instagram Snap

 ahhhh guess what’s back in stock ???? @blessedprotein strawberry mylk! finallllllly. the other day I made this smoothie with strawberry mylk blessed, 1 banana, strawberries, pineapple, ice, coconut milk, and almond milk.
 SO good.
 Adds in a few more calories for the ???? gains 😉 & completely vegan ???? friendly! make sure to use my code KATYA10 to save $ off your order on www.ehplabs.com — PS, FREE shipping on all US orders rn!

 In the post’s caption, Katya promoted Blessed Protein, an online health and beauty company that she is partnered with.
-She further provided her followers with her discount code should they wish to purchase the product.
+She provided her followers with her discount code, should they wish to purchase the product.

-The sizzling snapshot was instantaneously met with approval from a large number of Katya’s fans and amassed more than 87,000 likes since going live Wednesday afternoon.
-More than 700 of Katya’s followers also took to the comments section to shower her with compliments on her figure, her beauty, and her tiny outfit.
+The sizzling snapshot was instantaneously met with approval from a large number of Katya’s fans, amassing more than 87,000 likes since going live Wednesday afternoon.
+More than 700 followers also took to the comments section to shower her with compliments for her figure, her beauty, and her outfit.

 “Hottie, your body is goals,” one person commented.